SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_sales_analysis_1-s4-integration/dsp_sales_analysis_1-s4-integration.md

 ---
 ## Import Data Model

-Business content for SAP Datasphere offers ready to run pre-configurations that jump start and accelerate your project.
+Business content for SAP Datasphere offers ready to run pre-configurations that accelerate the progress of your project.
 It is available as part of the application `Semantic Onboarding`.
 This exercise will use a part of the business content "Sales Analysis for SAP S/4HANA and SAP S/4HANA Cloud".

 Some modifications applied to the content, for example we use an input parameter instead of taking the current date as we are not working with productive, up-to date data in this example.
 Instead of importing this content via the Content Network, each user imports the data model as CSN in their own space.

-1. Download the CSN file `CSN_SalesAnalysis_Workshop.json` from the folder data_model-dsp_sales_anysis_1 (tbd - link).
+1. Download the CSN file [CSN_SalesAnalysis_Workshop.json](https://sap-my.sharepoint.com/:u:/p/nikola_cornelia_braukmueller/EatQ1ELi0UVLojzocnvykesBGGkNdtgef1iE-QIYKENN0Q?e=oLkFLT).

 2. **Before importing this file**, open the CSN file in a text editor of your choice.
-As the CSN document contains references to the space itself for the currency conversion, please search and replace `XXSPACEXX` with your space name.
+This CSN document contains references to the space (including a specific space name) for the currency conversion, please search and replace `XXSPACEXX` with your space name.
 This step is very important so that the currency conversion calculation uses the correct entities.

 3. Import the modified file to your space in Datasphere.
     ![Download and import CSN](./images-dsp_sales_analysis_1-s4-integration/DSP_IMPORT_CSN.png)